Everest camp 24.jpg

 • Group tip USD 500 P/P for additional Sherpa guide (Signature & Classic+ PLUS program)

-• Group tip USD 250 P/P for Dining team
+Group tip USD 250 P/P for Dining team

-• Bottled drinks and beverages
+• Bottled drinks (soft and alcoholic both)

 • Supplemental Oxygen: USD 1200 per bottle